Turn judgement into controlled, repeatable logic.

 Decision Rules translate standards into executable logic.

-They define how requirements are interpreted when context shifts, information is incomplete, or competing factors must be weighed.
+They define how inputs are evaluated when context shifts, information is incomplete, or competing factors must be weighed.
+They remove ambiguity from high-impact decisions.

 It ensures that:

-• Similar scenarios produce comparable outcomes
+• Comparable inputs produce consistent outcomes

 PURPOSE